-Apple temporarily shuts stores outside China to fight virus
+Apple temporarily shuts stores worldwide to fight virus

 The announcement came hours after Apple said its annual Worldwide Developers Conference would take place entirely online this year.
 Thousands of engineers and customers attend the event in San Jose, California, which is in its 31st year.

-The virus has infected 137,000 people worldwide.
+The virus has infected more than 145,000 people worldwide.
 Most patients have only mild or moderate symptoms and recover fully, but the elderly and people with existing health conditions are particularly vulnerable.
-More than 5,000 have died.
+More than 5,400 have died.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.